 If you have additional questions that you’d like to discuss, please contact our Head of School, Chris Aguero | 212-427-9500

-A. The Solomon Schechter School of Manhattan is a kindergarten through eighth-grade school with an enrollment of 140.
+A. Schechter Manhattan is a kindergarten through eight grade school.

 Q. Where do your graduates go on to for high school?

 A. We have sent thirteen classes of graduates to the best high schools in New York.
 Alumni families routinely tell us about the ways in which Schechter Manhattan laid the critical foundation for the success their children have had in high school and beyond.

 Graduates attend a mix of prestigious Jewish high schools, specialized and other elite public high schools, and highly selective independent high schools.
 Please visit this overview of our alumni’s high school and university acceptances if you would like more information.

 Q. Where are you located?

 A. Our school is located on the southeast corner of 100th Street and Columbus Avenue at 805 Columbus Avenue.